RichardLi-1/Sudoku/README.md

 # Sudoku

-This game requires graphics.py to work
+This game requires Python and graphics.py to work